Our Timeline

 The team focus on designing and testing a new approach to limb perfusion, again focusing on recapitulating the in-vivo environment.
 We publish our first limb paper reporting our vascular flush protocol that should be used to prepare the limb before transplant.

 Working with Prof Steen, we evaluate a novel device that can increase safe preservation of the donor heart from 4 hours to 24 hours.
-We publish a paper in Frontiers of Immunology, demonstrating that this device and protocol significantly immunodeplete the donor heart (removes donor leukocytes) and reduces graft infiltration after transplant.
+We publish a paper in Frontiers of Immunology, demonstrating that this device & protocol significantly immunodeplete the donor heart (removes donor leukocytes) & reduces graft infiltration after transplant.

-The team evaluate how perfusion alters cell signalling, and complete a comprehensive proteomic analysis of a wide range of genes.
-In this study, we demonstrate that perfusion drives mitochondrial salvage and activates cell survival pathways.
+The team evaluate how perfusion alters cell signalling, & complete a comprehensive proteomic analysis of a wide range of genes.
+In this study, we demonstrate that perfusion drives mitochondrial salvage & activates cell survival pathways.

 Back to the limb, we completed a randomised preclinical trial to define the optimal parameters for limb perfusion.
 This world-first data highlighted the importance of physiology during perfusion.